|Nutrition Facts (per serving)|

 Pour back into the saucepan and add the vanilla bean seeds.

-Over low heat, stir constantly until the custard starts to thicken and coats the back of a spoon.
+Over low to medium-low heat, stir constantly until the custard starts to thicken and coats the back of a spoon.
 Do not raise the heat because you run the risk of the sauce curdling, and even worse, burning.
+The custard should thicken at a temperature of 160 to 170 F. Do not go much higher than 170 F.

 Once thickened, remove from the heat and pass through a sieve again.